FAQ about Managed Service for MySQL®

 To move a cluster:

 - To a different folder: Restore the cluster from a backup.
-Specify the desired folder when configuring the new cluster.
+Specify the target folder when configuring the new cluster.

-- To a different cloud: Follow the instructions in Migrating data from a third-party MySQL® cluster.
+- To a different cloud: Follow the steps in this tutorial.

 Configuring MySQL®